davidlattimore/davidlattimore.github.io/making-supply-chain-attacks-harder.md

   community - although everyone is new at some point, so this is a trade-off.
 * Copy the `cargo add` command from crates.io rather than typing the name by hand.
 This can help prevent you from being the victim of typosquatting attacks.
-* For crates where you don't need or want new features, bug fixes etc, you could consider pinning their versions.
+* For binary crates where you don't need or want new features, bug fixes etc, you could consider pinning their versions.
 If you do though, then you should monitor for security advisories.

 For crate authors there are some additional steps you can take: